-Academy of Survival Arts provides the Rape Prevention Program for faculty, students, and staff to protect against sexual assault and violence, both on and off campus.
+Academy of Survival Arts provides our Survival Arts Training Program for faculty, students, and staff to protect against sexual assault and violence, both on and off campus.

 Many of our students are survivors of sexual assault, violence, and trauma.
 This unique course helps survivors on their healing journeys, and provides a safe space for women by women that doesn’t exist anywhere else.
 It also addresses the severe lack of Adequate Sexual Assault Training on college campuses across the U.S. where more than 30% of schools do not provide any sexual assault training for students.

 The Rape Prevention program provides the training needed to reduce the number of sexual assault cases on campuses and communities around the world.

 Institutions of Higher Education must protect their students, faculty, and staff from sexual misconduct and physical harm.